17 WEEKS. 35 PERFORMANCES. 8 WORLD PREMIERES. 45 FREE AND LOW-COST EVENTS. OVER 300 ARTISTS.

 The season featured eight World and US premieres, and original works developed by over 50 artists in residence, at an average ticket price of just $25.

 Thank you for being a part of the magic.
-See you next season!
+See you this January in the Black Box Theater!

 Our new season-long series featured musicians from across the world and our own backyard.
 The series celebrated the intersection of two ideas: the wealth of international art and perspectives, and the growing importance of local community, place, and togetherness in an increasingly decentralized and digitized world.
 PS21 resides in a hotbed of creativity—the Hudson Valley—and many of its finest musicians were presented alongside world-class international acts in this summer-long series.
 The lineup includes Seo Jungmin (Korea), Kiki Valera y su Son Cubano (Cuba), Arturo O’Farrill and the Afro Latin Jazz Orchestra (Mexico/NYC), Half Waif (Chatham), Lady Moon and the Eclipse (Hudson), Kendra McKinley (Catskill), Alexander Turnquist (Kingston), and Elori Saxl (Hudson Valley).